(B71) Other cestode infections

 Treatment and Medical Assistance

-Main goal of the treatment: To improve vision and reduce the risk of complications associated with the disease.
+Main goal of the treatment: To reduce the symptoms and eliminate the infection.

 Icon